2. If this be Pentecostalism . . .

 That evening, Del Rosso slipped out of the hotel and walked unmolested to the train station two miles away to return to Siena.

 In time, some influential Italians began to think that their country's position of neutrality in the spreading war wasn't the most profitable one for Italy's long-term interests.
 They imagined the prestige and additional territory that a victorious war could bring to their newly unified country.
-So, in April of 1915, without consulting Parliament or public opinion (both of which clearly favored neutrality) Italian Premier Antonio Salandro concluded the secret Treaty of London.
+So, in April of 1915, without consulting Parliament or public opinion (both of which favored neutrality), Italian Premier Antonio Salandro concluded the secret Treaty of London.
 He thus committed Italy to fight on the side of England and France against its former friends, Germany and Austria.
 Three weeks after Germany moved against the Russians, Italy entered the First World War as one of the Allied Powers.
 By May 23, a Bible-selling colporteur in central Italy had become a corporal in the 87th Italian regiment on the Austrian-Hungarian front.

 The main contribution of Italy to the war effort was to keep a significant part of the German armies tied down in the mountainous border areas of Italy and Austria.
 The fighting was bitter.
 Lots of people -- combatants and civilians -- were killed and buildings and railroads and bridges were destroyed.
 For almost 39 consecutive months Del Rosso would be on that battlefront.
 Due both to his native abilities and to the high mortality rate among the soldiers, Del Rosso would be rapidly promoted.
 In 1916 he was made an officer's cadet.
 A month later he was promoted to sub-lieutenant.
 In October of that year he was involved in a battle in which two-thirds of his fellow Italian soldiers were killed.
 Assigned to the Twenty-Second regiment, nine months later he found himself promoted to full lieutenant.